Tax information when emigrating from Switzerland: what you need to know

 Further information on this topic can be found on the website of the Federal Tax AdministrationExternal link and the State Secretariat for International FinancialExternal link.

-Edited by Balz Rigendinger.
-Translated from German by David Kaufher/amva
+Adapted from German by David Kaufher/amva

 In compliance with the JTI standards